farujifaruji-stack/Technical-support-portfolio/API Debugging Workflow/create-user/403 - Forbidden/troubleshooting-create-user-403.md

-# Troubleshooting Process — Create User 401 Unauthorized
+# Troubleshooting Process — Create User 403 Forbidden

 > **Note:** This is a simulated portfolio troubleshooting case.
 All logs and request data are sanitized and created for demonstration purposes.